Model an Ethernet Communication Network with CSMA/CD Protocol

 An Outport block sends the message to the Ethernet interface for communication.

 Each computer generates data with a different rate.
-You can change the data generation rate from the MATLAB Function block's sample time.
+You can change the data generation rate from the sample time of the MATLAB Function block.

 To learn the basics of creating message send and receive interfaces, see Establish Message Send and Receive Interfaces Between Software Components.